allan-stewart/react-hogwarts-tdd-kata/README.md

 That sounds correct.
 Are there any tests for the error message behavior? **No.**

-Sine we have a passing test, we should refactor the ``wizard-actions`` file so we can figure out what's going on.
+Since we have a passing test, we should refactor the ``wizard-actions`` file so we can figure out what's going on.

 ### 2.2.2.
 Refactoring: Rename Variables